-- Financial Modelling, including sensitivity analysis, has been undertaken on key budgets to assess risk levels within the MTFP. - The 4-year MTFP has been based on robust 2022/2023 Annual Budgets, which were approved by the Fire Authority in February 2022. - The Devolved Budgetary Framework has now been implemented and embedded across the Service ensuring appropriate oversight and management of budgets in all areas. - The MTFP incorporates a central reserve for contingencies and an Investment Reserve for cost pressures and prioritised service developments. - Finance Business partnering has been implemented, which has helped to strengthen the management of financial resources within the organisation.
-Going forwards we will embed these new processes and ways of working to continue to improve our management of financial resources.
+- Financial Modelling, including sensitivity analysis, has been undertaken in key areas to assess risk levels within the MTFP. - The MTFP has been based on robust 2023/2024 and 2024/25 Annual Budgets, which were approved by the Fire Authority in February 2023 and March 2024 respectively. - The Devolved Budgetary Framework has now been implemented and embedded across the Service ensuring appropriate oversight and management of budgets in all areas. - The MTFP incorporates a central reserve for contingencies and an Investment Reserve for cost pressures and prioritised service developments. - Finance Business partnering has been implemented, which has helped to strengthen the management of financial resources within the organisation.
+Going forwards we will continue to embed these new processes and ways of working to continually improve our management of financial resources.